laurenforrest/starter-hugo-academic2/content/applicants/8. stats/index.md

 Many competitive candidates have already had > 1 year of exposure to clinical or clinical-esque work, such as administering clinical interviews, working as a behavioral tech at a clinic, or volunteering at a crisis line, for example.

 **Master's degrees.**
 I feel entirely neutral about whether someone is in a master's program vs. not.
 Maybe 25ish percent of my most competitive applicants were in a master's program or had earned a master's at the time of applying to my lab.
-Of the master's-enrolled applicants, all had obtained substantial research experience before their master's AND during their master's.
+Of the master's-enrolled applicants, all had obtained substantial research experience before their master's and during their master's.